aavshr/fixCache/README.md

 It provides code reviewers with information about probable bug introducing files updated in a pull request based on previous commits.

-The prediction algorithm is executed over the commit history of the project, keeping track of the most fault-prone error files.
-The paper assumes four kinds of localities that bug occurences occur in:
+The prediction algorithm is executed over the commit history of the project, keeping track of the most fault-prone files.
+The paper assumes four kinds of localities that bugs occur in:

 - *Changed-entity locality* : if an entity was changed recently, it will tend to introduce faults soon
-- *new-entity locality*: if an entity has been added recently, it will tend to introduce faults soon
+- *New-entity locality*: if an entity has been added recently, it will tend to introduce faults soon
-- *temporal locality*: if an entity introduced a fault recently, it will tend to introduce other faults soon
+- *Temporal locality*: if an entity introduced a fault recently, it will tend to introduce other faults soon
-- *spatial locality*: if an entity introduced a fault recently, "nearby" entities will also tend to introduce faults soon
+- *Spatial locality*: if an entity introduced a fault recently, "nearby" entities will also tend to introduce faults soon

 ## Installation